Jerry-Ge/CSCI350_HW2_Q1_Checker/README.md

 An auto assignment checker for CSCI350: Operating System.
 University of Southern California.

 ## How to Use?
+1. Rename your source file to 'sim.c'
-1. Clone this repo under your Q1 folder
+2. Clone this repo under your Q1 folder
-2. cd into CSCI350_HW2_Q1_Checker
+3. cd into CSCI350_HW2_Q1_Checker
-3. run "python check.py"
+4. run "python check.py"

 ## How to contribute to this Repo?
 1. create test input file in /Input folder: name as "[algorithm_name] + [description] + [.in]"